-On January 31, 2022, the Company announced that Paul Breen had stepped down as a Director of the Company and Carol Leaman, CEO of Axonify, had been appointed to the Board of Directors.
+During the year, Paul Breen and Rory Cameron stepped down as Directors of the Company and Carol Leaman, CEO of Axonify, was appointed to the Board of Directors.

-On January 20, 2022, the Company announced that it had signed a four year Master Services Agreement with the U.S. subsidiary of one of the world's top fifteen Consumer-Packaged-Goods (CPG) companies.
+On January 20, 2022, the Company announced that it had signed a four-year Master Services Agreement with the U.S. subsidiary of one of the world's top fifteen Consumer-Packaged-Goods (CPG) companies.